Municipal

 The Solution

 SAI has been serving various municipalities in the capacity of an independent environmental consultant to help in an on-call basis with critical investigations and reviews.
 SAI has responded to provide knowledgeable reviews of plans and programs, ensuring a high level of objectivity.
-Because we work directly with the towns, we are sensitive to what’s important to the people of the community.
+Because we work directly with the towns we serve, we are sensitive to what’s important to the people of the community.
 Our in-depth knowledge of environmental regulations allows us to assist municipalities in their efforts to provide a safe and environmentally attractive community.

 Examples of services recently provided by SAI to municipalities include: